stef-cruz/open_rent/README.md

 #### App structure

-Following the package method from [this Pythonise tutorial](https://pythonise.com/series/learning-flask/flask-application-structure), the application is structured as a package and was imported within the different python files.
-This strategy allows for scale and maintains the files organised.
+Following the package method from [this Pythonise tutorial](https://pythonise.com/series/learning-flask/flask-application-structure), the application is structured as a package and is imported into the multiple python files.
+Breaking down the app into smaller files allows for better readability and is also easier to maintain and navigate.

 ```bash
 .